JereKuusela/valheim-infinity_hammer/README.md

 See [tools.md](tools.md) for more information.

+### Configuration

+There are lots of customization available.
+The simplest way is to install Configuration Manager mod but you can modify the setting file directly too.

+For advanced use, there is a command `hammer_config` which you can bind to change settings more easily.

+For example `bind u hammer_config tools_enabled` to toggle tools in the build menu.

+For example `bind u hammer_config set_invulnerability On/Off` to toggle piece invulnerability.

+For example `bind u hammer_config overwrite_health 0/100/1000` for different amount of health.

 ### Key bindings

 Some commonly used features have pre-made key binds in the configuration.
 Internally these use the `bind` command.